 Home care vs. home health care — the distinction that confuses everyone

 You're on the phone with your parent's doctor and someone says your parent might need home care.
 You think that sounds good.
 Then someone else mentions home health care.
 Are those the same thing?
-You start researching and the terms get used interchangeably and then suddenly you realize they're completely different services and they have different costs and different requirements and nobody explained this clearly.
+You start researching and the terms get used interchangeably and then suddenly you realize they're completely different services with different costs, different requirements, and different insurance implications.
 You don't know which one your parent actually needs or whether they need both.

 This confusion happens to everyone.
 The terms sound similar.
 Both happen at home.
 Both involve care.
 But they're functionally different things and the difference matters for what your parent actually receives, what you'll pay for it, and whether insurance covers it.
+According to the CDC, about 4.5 million Americans receive some form of home health care each year, and millions more receive non-medical home care services.
 Get this distinction clear and the rest of the conversation becomes manageable.

 Home care is about activities of daily living.
 Your parent needs help getting dressed, bathing, using the toilet, eating, getting around the house.
 These aren't medical tasks.
 They don't require nurse training.
 They just require someone helping your parent with the things they can't do alone anymore.
 An aide comes to the house and helps your parent stay clean, fed, and mobile.
 They might cook, clean, help with laundry, keep your parent company.
 They're not providing medical care.
 They're providing daily living support.